Get your team started in minutes

 • Another Glue Crawler reads the result so that Amazon Athena can query it easily.

-What's Inside the Template ?
+What Is Inside the ETL Pipeline Template

 Here’s what each piece of this template does, without the jargon: